Table of Contents

 Lunesta Addiction: What’s Next?

-If you find that your loved one is addicted to Lunesta, like with any other addiction, don’t be judgmental and try to create a loving environment that will help your loved one open up.
+If one is addicted to Lunesta, like with any other addiction, don’t be judgmental and try to create a loving environment that will help a patient to open up.
 First of all, suggest counseling that will explore the reasons that have led to abuse and dependency.
 Professional help is a must.

-Inpatient Rehabs are an excellent option as experts will monitor you 24/7.
+Inpatient Rehabs are an excellent option as experts will monitor a patient 24/7.
 Also, there are many outpatient and individual programs that are beneficial.

 Behavioral therapy, support groups, family counseling, and aftercare should also be provided for the addict to restore their social, work and family life.